 However, by 1871 William had died and his son, Alfred, had moved back to Rose Villa and taken over the business.
 Edwin was still living at Mill Cottages.
 Then, by the 1881 census Alfred had moved to Sandling in Maidstone and was running his own business as a wheelwright and blacksmith employing three men and one boy.
 Edwin had now moved back to Rose Villa and was running the business there.
 Between then and 1891 Edwin’s wife Jane had died and he had married Kate, a widow.
 He stayed at Rose Villa for a while but by 1901 he had moved to Eastbourne where he died.
 Ernest Cobb, son of Joseph Cobb the wheelwright at Kilndown, took on the business at Rose Villa for a few years.

-In 1908 Stephen Crouch, who already held the workshop at Forge House on the Plain, also took a lease on Rose Villa.
+In 1908 Stephen Thomas Crouch, known as Tom, who already held the workshop at Forge House on the Plain, also took a lease on Rose Villa.
 He used the workshop there for a few years but continued to live at Forge House where he died in 1931.
 Rose Villa itself was occupied by a succession of tenants.
 The workshop was later used as a garage but was eventually demolished when the site was redeveloped in 2004.

 In the 1800s there was a forge at East House on the Cranbrook Road.
 The deeds, dating back to 1705, show that the plot then was just land and, had no buildings on it.
 Some years later Isaac Bates owned the land and, in 1813, he made it over to John Waghorn, a blacksmith, and George Hayward, a wheelwright.
 We do not know whether it was John and George who built the forge and workshop but we do know that Edward Austin acquired the property in 1849 and it is believed that he built the house for himself and his wife, Frances.
 At the time Edward was a blacksmith and by the time of the 1851 census he was employing one apprentice.
 However, by the 1861 census Edward and his family had moved out of East House and he was landlord at the Star and Crown in the village.
 William Hunt is listed in Kelly’s Directories of 1861, 1862 and 1867 as a blacksmith.
 The 1861 census shows a William Hunt, blacksmith, living in Chequers Road.
 There is also reference in the Goudhurst Coronation Book, in the reminiscences section, to Horace Blunt working for a Mr Hunt at East House so it is probable that William was running the forge at East House.